 Visit here to feel oddly stunned by science!

 Image by Devendra Makkar

 Kasol is a small and scenic village that is known as the Mini Israel of India.
 That’s because 70% of the tourists that come here are Israeli.
 Even though it’s a stunningly beautiful high-altitude destination, this tiny village has become a hippie paradise with a slightly urban character.
-There are Internet cafes, multi-cultural restaurants, (including Israeli) bars and guesthouses.
+There are Internet cafes, multi-cultural restaurants, (including Israeli) bars, and guesthouses.

 Young backpackers and nature lovers come to hang out making it the ultimate place to party.
 There is also lots of pot.
 It’s so beautiful that it’s hard to believe a village like this exists in India.
-It’s close to Malana, the birthplace of Malana Cream (best hashish in the world), and the residence of direct descendants of Alexander.
+It’s close to Malana, the birthplace of Malana Cream (the best hashish in the world), and the residence of direct descendants of Alexander.
 If you touch them, you will get fined.

 4. Shetpal, Maharashtra